adrielepinto/clustering/README.md

 - A report answering the compani questions

-# Assumptions
-In validating the hypotheses, a case study was carried out for each feature due to the lack of clear data to obtain insights.

 # Attribute List
 - Customer Id: unique customer identifier.
 - Invoice Number: unique indicator of each transaction.